Suicide attacks kill dozens in Syria

 State-run Syrian TV cited its reporter on the ground as saying six suicide bombers carried out the attacks.
 Three of the attackers sneaked into the city's Ghouta neighborhood and the other three into its Mahatta neighborhood while clashes were underway, the channel said.

-The head of Homs' military intelligence, Gen. Hassan Daaboul, was killed in the attack, Syria's Ikhbariya state news channel reported.
+The head of Homs' military intelligence, Gen. Hassan Daaboul, was killed in one of the attacks, Syria's Ikhbariya state news channel reported.